 This video shows a protein-protein interaction that is inhibited by spatially controlled blue light exposure using the Polygon400 (Courtesy of Dr. Torsten Wittman from UCSF).

 The Polygon400 uses digital mirror device (DMD) technology to illuminate multiple regions simultaneously.
-A DMD is composed of thousands of micro-mirrors that can be individually turned on to let light pass through.
-Thus, you can control each mirror to control the area(s) of illumination to create any number of different sized shapes.
+A DMD is composed of hundreds of thousands of micro-mirrors that can be individually switched ON to reflect light onto the sample.
+Thus, you can control each mirror to control the area(s) of illumination and create any number of different sized patterns.

 Simultaneous Multi-Region Illumination